sys-q/quackOS/README.md

 make run-build
 ```

-also you need llvm,gcc,nasm,xorriso and make
+also you need llvm,clang,nasm,xorriso and make